men32z/template-repo/README.md

 ## Live Demo
 ### Worker test

+run the
+[Live Demo Link](https://men32z-template-repo.herokuapp.com/users)
+first, this will load an empty page. after that you can run the worker.

 worker will run on the page [https://men32z-template-repo.herokuapp.com/test](https://men32z-template-repo.herokuapp.com/test)

-[Live Demo Link](https://men32z-template-repo.herokuapp.com/users)
+- this will only run once, will implement something to refresh later. see Upcoming Features? section below.

 ## Local Install